Professional Licensing Waivers

 appropriate license or waiver.

-- Ensure each unlicensed clinical social work (CSW) candidate, marriage and family therapist (MFT) candidate, or licensed professional child counselor (PCC) candidate are registered with the Board of Behavioral Sciences.
+- Ensure each unlicensed Clinical Social Work (CSW) candidate, Marriage and Family Therapist (MFT) candidate, or Professional Clinical Counselor (PCC) candidate are registered with the Board of Behavioral Sciences.

-- Ensure each LCSW, LMFT, and LPCC applicant recruited from out-of-state, has documentation from the Board of Psychology that the individual is eligible to sit for the examination.
+- Ensure each LCSW, LMFT, and LPCC applicant recruited from out-of-state, has documentation from the appropriate California licensing board that the individual is eligible to sit for the examination.

-- Ensure each applicant meets the requirement for the waiver requested as stated in DMH Letter 10-03.
+- Ensure each applicant meets the requirement for the waiver requested as stated in BHIN 20-069.

-- Compile the required documentation and complete sections 1-9 of DHCS Form 1739: Mental Health Professional Licensing Waiver Request, found at: http://www.dhcs.ca.gov/formsandpubs/forms/Forms/Mental_Health/DHCS_1739.pdf
+- Compile the required documentation and complete sections 1-9 of DHCS Form 1739: Mental Health Professional Licensing Waiver Request.

 What is the process to obtain a Professional Licensing Waiver?